dropbox/AffectedModuleDetector/README.md

  - `compareFrom`: A commit to compare the branch changes against.
 Can be either:
     - PreviousCommit: compare against the previous commit
     - ForkCommit: compare against the commit the branch was forked from
+    - SpecifiedBranchCommit: specify the branch to compare changes against using the `specifiedBranch` configuration
+ - `specifiedBranch`: A branch to specify changes against.
+Must be used in combination with `compareFrom = "SpecifiedBranchCommit"`